 These parts are not absolute, you can easily replace a component with it’s suitable substitute.

-I’m using the 100nF polyester film capacitor to minimise the electrolytic capacitor’s ESR.
+I’m using the 100nF polyester film capacitor to minimize the electrolytic capacitor’s ESR.

 You may want to use an effective volume and and bass-treble control circuit before the audio input.